nixworks/public/news/2010/06/4/index.md

 ##### A fire
 ### [The death toll rises to 109 following a fire in the centre of Dhaka, Bangladesh.
 At least 50 injured victims struggle for life at the state-run Dhaka Medical College Hospital. ](/news/2010/06/4/the-death-toll-rises-to-109-following-a-fire-in-the-centre-of-dhaka-bangladesh-at-least-50-injured-victims-struggle-for-life-at-the-state.md)
-_Context: Dhaka, a fire, Dhaka Medical College Hospital, Bangladesh_
+_Context: a fire, Dhaka, Bangladesh, Dhaka Medical College Hospital_

 ##### Italy
 ### [Seven Italian officials are investigated for manslaughter relating to the 2009 L'Aquila earthquake. ](/news/2010/06/4/seven-italian-officials-are-investigated-for-manslaughter-relating-to-the-2009-l-aquila-earthquake.md)